BenedictRasmussen/RuneWordFinder/README.md

 If you wish to seed the database programatically, there are some known issues getting webpack to package mongoose, another populer Mongo package that mongo-seeding relies on.
 Spend time at your own risk.

 ### Seeding local instance
 To seed a local instance of Mongo, run `npm run seed-db` to run a predefined seeding command.
+If you are using non-default configurations for your mongo instance (e.g. not using port 27017), you will need to peruse the documentation for mongo-seeding-cli at the link above and modify the command in `package.json`.